About me

 - Solidarity and community healing - healing is a collective process that involves building community connections.

-- De-ideologized reality - people should change their relationship with inner oppressors and critics.
+- De-ideologised reality - people should change their relationship with inner oppressors and critics.

 - Critical realism - people should be aware of the interconnectedness of culture, psyche, self, and community.

-- Methodological eclecticism - liberation psychology draws on many different areas of thought, including Marxism, feminism, and critical theory.
+- Methodological eclecticism - liberation psychology draws on many different areas of thought, inviting an open mind and empowerment of the client on their healing journey.

-- Transformative action - liberation psychology aims to bring about change at the personal, interpersonal, and political levels.
+- Transformative action - liberation psychology aims to bring about change at the personal, interpersonal, and social levels.

 Public Speaking & Publications